PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/03-configuring-gui-components/+page.md

 	import ViewApp from '$lib/ViewApp.svelte'
 </script>

-# 3. Using GUI Components
+# 3. Configuring GUI Components
 This tutorial will teach you the basics of how to create and configure GUI components in your pages.

 ## `Page.createGui()`